Canon M100 vs Olympus E-M10

-Both the M100 and the E-M10 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The E-M10 was replaced by the Olympus E-M10 II, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Olympus E-M10 Manual.
+Further information on the features and operation of the M100 and E-M10 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Olympus E-M10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M100 and the Olympus E-M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.